Kansas State School for the Blind Transition Program

 - Recommendation from a TSVI

-- Completed application packet for KSSB Transition Program
+- The completed application packet for the KSSB Transition Program

 - Approval from school district to support applicant and provide transportation